-Land that is not classified as forest, other wooded land or other land.

-Explanatory notes: • Land used for the production of agricultural crops, including palms (oil, coconut, dates etc.), tree orchards (fruit, nuts, olive etc.), agroforestry and trees in urban settings. • Land used for meadows or pasture for livestock and other animals.
+Land that is not classified as forest, other wooded land, other natural ecosystems or other land.
+Explanatory notes: • Land used for the production of agricultural crops, including palms (oil, coconut, dates, etc.), tree orchards (fruit, nuts, olive, etc.), agroforestry and trees in urban settings. • Land used for meadows or pasture for livestock and other animals.